-Discussions about limiting the number of cells in gridded data are unresolved at this time (August 2025); Product Specification developers should monitor developments in the S-102 Project Team and Tides, Water Levels and Currents Working Group.
-A maximum grid size of 1,000,000 cells (1000 X 1000 grid) has been mentioned but not agreed by all stakeholders.
+Coverage products using gridded data formats may limit dataset sizes indirectly, by limiting the grid size in terms of the number of grid cells.

 Dataset loading and unloading

 If data products provide multiple datasets or data coverages for a given geographic area at different scales a loading and unloading strategy should be considered.